Aung San: Ancestry

 Aung San's parents were U Phar and Daw Su.
 U Phar was a lawyer who was described by others as introverted and reserved.
 According to Aung San, U Phar studied law and passed his bar exam third in his class of 174, but after his education ended he never went on to work as a lawyer, instead focusing on doing business.
 U Phar died at the age of 51, when Aung San was in 8th grade.

 Aung San's paternal grandmother was Daw Thu Sa, whose family traced their lineage from the royal family of the Pagan Kingdom through its last king, Narathihapate.
 Daw Thu Sa had several cousins who had worked within the government of the last Burmese kingdom.
 One of her cousins, Bo Min Yaung, had been the royal treasurer during the reign of King Mindon.
 King Mindon awarded Bo Min Yaung the title of "Mahar Min Kyaw Min Htin", an honorary title similar to knighthood given to those who are not close relatives of the Burmese royal family.
 He had a reputation for having a gentle and soft personality.

 Bo Min Yaung had a younger brother of the same name who had a great impact on Aung San's patriotic outlook.
 The younger Bo Min Yaung was remembered by Daw Thu Sa as being popular in his hometown for his handsomeness, strength, writing ability, and swordsmanship, which he practiced every day.
 King Mindon employed him in diplomatic service, and by the reign of Burma's last king, Thibaw, he had been appointed to administer the region of Myo Lu Lin, close to the northern side of the Pegu Mountain Range in Upper Burma.
 After learning of King Thibaw's abdication and subsequent exile to the British Raj, following the brief Third Anglo-Burmese War in 1885, Bo Min Yaung became angry, and made up his mind to resist the British.
 The rebellion failed.
-After his refusal to surrender, the British soldiers beheaded Bo Min Yaung.
+After his refusal to surrender, he was captured and executed by the British.

 Some sources have reported Bo Min Yaung's relationship to Aung San differently, claiming that he was Aung San's paternal grandfather, rather than his paternal grandmother's cousin.